-5. Directors' remuneration
+6. Directors' remuneration

 No remuneration was payable to the Directors of the Company in either the current or prior year.
-The Directors are considered to be group employees in both the current and prior year and as such are remunerated through fellow group undertakings.
+The Directors are considered to be group employees in both the current and prior year and as such are remunerated through a fellow group undertaking.
 No allocation is made to this entity for their qualifying services.